LSBigum/SCS/README.md

 Below is an example of a maliciously crafted heartbeat request to a server.
 This example didn't return any sensitive information, but could easily have done so - it would only be a matter of time before it did.
 ![alt text](https://i.imgur.com/3aSQUel.png "An example of a maliciously crafted heartbeat request to a server.
 This example didn't return any sensitive information, but could easily have done so.")

+## Heartbleed fix

+The fix itself was rather simple.
+First of all, a check is made to see if the heartbeat request is larger than 0KB.
+Next, the code checks if the payload size is actually bigger than advertised.
+The code can be seen here:

+`* Read type and payload length first */

+if (1 + 2 + 16 > s->s3->relent)

+return 0;

+/* silently discard */

+hbtype = *p++;

+n2s(p, payload);

+if (1 + 2 + payload + 16 > s->s3->rrec.length)

+return 0;

+/* silently discard per RFC 6520 sec.
+4 */

+pl = p;`

+One of the primary reasons to use an open-source implementation for security, is that anyone can look at the source code and find potential mistakes in order to get them fixed quickly.
+That notion falls apart, however, when no one is actually taking their time to do just that.
+Steve Marquess, the organisations president, said:

+"So the mystery is not that a few overworked volunteers missed this bug; the mystery is why it hasn’t happened more often."[6]

 ## References